 Q: How soon will my photos be ready to see?
 I have a reception in Seattle in ten days and want to display a large print.

 Pin down your photographer on the specific time frame for both proofs and the final product delivery times.
 At Hughes Photographics, we typically have images online to view within 72 hours, generally less.
-Prints up to 30×40 are delivered within a few days of order placement.
+We do all editing and prep in house vs shipping off to an uninterested party readies your images Finished Prints up to 30×40 are delivered within a few days of order placement.
 Our clients are informed early on as to the expected delivery date and given the progress of the more involved projects.

 Q: Your website has many photos, but each is of a different wedding.
 Can we see the complete coverage of one wedding?